mattrussi/gitlab-com-runbooks/docs/ci-runners/troubleshooting-guide.md

 4. You can also do a check using Docker Machine:
     > **Notice:**
     > `docker-machine ls` is doing an API call for each machine configured on the host.
-This will increase the
+This might increase the
-    > DigitalOcean Token Rate Limits usage.
+    > GCP quota Limits usage.
 Please use this command carefully and consider to skip this step if
-    > `DO_TOKEN_RATE_LIMITS` service for this host in Check MK is also *WARNING* or *CRITICAL*.
+    > we're approaching any of the quota limits for an affected project.

     ```bash
     $ sudo su